 - Pumpkin Nutrition: Pumpkins are very high in fiber, beta-carotene, potassium and has the lowest amount of carbohydrates of the squash family.

-I still have massive quantities of frozen roasted pumpkin in my freezer.
 What are your favorite ways to use up fresh pumpkin?
+Comment below!